ninjaman255/Boktai-Maps-WIP/README.md

 if they didnt include who ripped it and what not I apologize if your name doesnt make it on the list here below since ive gathered some over the years without getting who ripped it.

+-Side Note-
+Will add boktai 2 and 3 folders as i have maps to fill into them!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 Special Thanks!
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------